leonyi/zero-to-ml_ai-mastery/practical-application-5-1-coupon-acceptace-analysis/README.md

 ### Next Steps
 * Continue exploring the "Coffee House" and the "Restaurant(<20)" as they reported the highest **total** counts for acceptance rates.
 We may be able to uncover good insights on what influenced the drivers who received those coupons to accept them.
-* Create other visualizations to summary the observations for each of the aforementioned features.
+* Create other visualizations to summarize the observations for each of the aforementioned features.